MI-FraunhoferIWM/data2rdf/docs/examples/abox/1_csv.md

 </Details>
 </blockquote>

-You may note here that the two kinds of metadata are described through two tables groups in the output graph: one with an `rdfs:label "Metadata" ` and one with an `rdfs:label "Time series data"`.
+You may note here that the two kinds of metadata are described through two tables groups in the output graph: one with an `rdfs:label "Metadata" ` and one with an `rdfs:label "dataframe data"`.
 Both table groups are either describing the rows (e.g. for `fileid:Material` and `fileid:OriginalGaugeLength`) or the columns (e.g. `fileid:AbsoluteCrossheadTravel` and `fileid:Extension`) of the respective metadata and are pointing to the definition of the individuals datum (see snippet above).

-Please note here that the concepts for the individuals `fileid:AbloluteCrossheadTravel` and `fileid:Extension` describing the time series data only make a reference to an access url described by `https://www.example.org/download/column-2` and `https://www.example.org/download/column-3`, which may be the routes in a web server or an access url in a database.
+Please note here that the concepts for the individuals `fileid:AbloluteCrossheadTravel` and `fileid:Extension` describing the dataframe data only make a reference to an access url described by `https://www.example.org/download/column-2` and `https://www.example.org/download/column-3`, which may be the routes in a web server or an access url in a database.
 The base of this access url is `https://www.example.org/download` and can be adjusted in the config of the pipeline by setting `config = {"data_download_uri": "https://www.example.org/download/dataset-123"}`.

 By setting `config = {"suppress_file_description": True}` this file description of the table groups will be neglected in the output graph.